Eversmile12/ERC-8004-explorer/TUTORIAL.md

 The `Agent` interface represents an ERC-8004 agent with its on-chain identity and metadata.
 The `registrationFile` contains the off-chain metadata like name, description, and API endpoints.

-Next, add the filter types and a helper function to execute GraphQL queries:
+Next, add the filter types and helper functions.
+Note that the subgraph only decodes IPFS metadata automatically.
+For HTTP URLs and base64 data URIs, we need a fallback to fetch and decode the metadata ourselves:

 ```typescript
 /**